reactonite/core/README.md

 ## Usage

-Once installed refer to the [documentation](https://reactonite.github.io/reactonite/) for the set of commands available with Reactonite cli or you can beign by typing
+Once installed refer to the [documentation](https://reactonite.github.io/reactonite/) for the set of commands available with Reactonite cli or you can begin by typing `reactonite --help` which opens the help page for `reactonite` command line tool.

-### `reactonite --help`

-Opens the help page for `reactonite` commandline.

 ```sh
 $ reactonite --help